terreng/cordova-plugin-preserve-state/README.md

 # Cordova Android Preserve State Plugin

-A simple cordova plugin to access android saveInstanceState, and restore application state when cleared from ram
+A simple cordova plugin to access android saveInstanceState, and restore application state when cleared from ram.

+This plugin is useful for storing information that needs to persist while the app is open, regardless of if it's activity has been stopped.
+The state string will only cleared when the app is *closed*.

 ## Installation